 Consider after-call work (ACW) and the tedious time agents spend documenting each conversation.
 AI can automatically generate call summaries, update CRM records, and schedule follow-ups.
 This directs human effort where it matters most: building trust, showing empathy, and creatively solving complex customer problems.

-Improve customer satisfaction scores
+3. Improves customer satisfaction scores

-89% of customers are more likely to purchase again after a positive service experience, and call center automation directly drives satisfaction in measurable ways.
+89% of customers are more likely to purchase again after a positive service experience, and contact center automation directly drives satisfaction in measurable ways.
 Businesses implementing intelligent automation see customer satisfaction scores increase by 15-25%.

-Enhance agent performance and employee satisfaction
+4. Enhances agent performance and employee satisfaction

 Happy agents deliver better customer service, and automation improves agent engagement by eliminating repetitive tasks that lead to burnout.
 With automated follow-up and AI-assisted admin tasks, agents feel more satisfied and can focus on meaningful customer interactions.